inkVerb/Guru/101-shell/Lesson-00.md

 `jobs`

-*Note gedit registeres "Terminated"*
+*Note the terminal registeres gedit "Terminated"*

 `gedit`

 *Terminal: Ctrl + C*

-*Note gedit closed and the terminal registered "Done"*
+*Note gedit closed and the terminal registers gedit "Done"*

 *Start gedit so it does not occupy the terminal foreground*